mysterious-coding/base_entranced/README.md

 * `ammotripmines <#>`
 * `ammodetpacks <#>`

 For example, adding `ammorockets 5` will cause a class to spawn with 5 rockets, and it will only be able to obtain a maximum of 5 rockets from ammo dispensers and ammo canisters.
+Note that the `CFL_EXTRA_AMMO` classflag still works in conjunction with these custom ammo amounts; for example, `ammodetpacks 3` combined with `CFL_EXTRA_AMMO` will give 6 detpacks (plus double ammo for all other weapons)

 Mapmakers can add some extra keys to `misc_siege_item` for additional control over siege items: